Heritage Language Variation and Change in Toronto

 • parents qualify as 2nd generation

-Participants are fluent enough for a one-hour conversation in the Heritage Language.
+Participants are fluent enough that they agree to participate in a one-hour conversation in the Heritage Language.